 I waddled out, thinking I was pretty stuffed and could probably use a carbonated beverage.
 Maybe two, as another big day beckoned…or loomed.

-Give the Barbecue Center a try.
+You really should give the Barbecue Center a try.

 And while you’re at it, click “follow” on our front page to receive blog posts in your email box.
 Or bookmark us and check in from time to time.
 If you’re planning a trip, you can “Search” the name of the destination city, state, or country for good restaurants (in Europe, often close to sites, like the Louvre or the Van Gogh Museum, that you’ll want to visit in any event).
 Comments, questions, and suggestions of places to eat or stories to cover are very welcome.
 And check out our Instagram page, johntannerbbq.